hyperledger/fabric/docs/source/write_first_app.rst

 .. code:: bash

-    //3.
-Prepare to call chaincode using fabric javascript node sdk
+  // Create a new gateway instance for interacting with the fabric network.
+  // In a real application this would be done as the backend server session is setup for
-    // Create a new gateway for connecting to our peer node. const gateway = new Gateway();
+  // a user that has been verified. const gateway = new Gateway();

+  try {
+    // setup the gateway instance
+    // The user will now be able to create connections to the fabric network and be able to
+    // submit transactions and query.
+All transactions submitted by this gateway will be
-        await gateway.connect(ccp, {
+    // signed by this user using the credentials stored in the wallet. await gateway.connect(ccp, {
       wallet,
-            identity: registerUser.ApplicationUserId,
+      identity: userId,
-            discovery: {enabled: true, asLocalhost: true}
+      discovery: {enabled: true, asLocalhost: true} // using asLocalhost as this gateway is using a fabric network deployed locally
     });

-        try {
-            // Get the network (channel) our contract is deployed to. const network = await gateway.getNetwork(myChannel);
+    // Build a network instance based on the channel where the smart contract is deployed const network = await gateway.getNetwork(channelName);

-            // Get the contract from the network. const contract = network.getContract(myChaincodeName);
+    // Get the contract from the network. const contract = network.getContract(chaincodeName);

 Fourth, initializing the ledger with some data we can work with
 ---------------------------------------------------------------